zoekhall/blog/README.md

-Creating a blog site with LinkedIn Learning
+A blog site created with LinkedIn Learning